top of page

 Employees learn how to prevent fires, use extinguishers, and follow evacuation plans.

+Each program is designed to build specific competencies.
+When selecting courses, align them with the risks your team faces most frequently.
 Finding the right provider is as important as choosing the right course.
-Here’s how I recommend evaluating them:
+Here’s how I recommend evaluating providers:

 • Check Credentials